-Our directors, executive officers and each of our stockholders who own greater than 5% of our outstanding common stock and their affiliates, in the aggregate, beneficially own approximately 66% of the outstanding shares of our common stock.
+Our directors, executive officers and each of our stockholders who own greater than 5% of our outstanding common stock and their affiliates, in the aggregate, together beneficially own a majority of the outstanding shares of our common stock.
 As a result, these stockholders, if acting together, would be able to influence or control matters requiring approval by our stockholders, including the election of directors and the approval of mergers, acquisitions or other extraordinary transactions.
 They may have interests that differ from yours and may vote in a way with which you disagree and which may be adverse to your interests.
 This concentration of ownership may have the effect of delaying, preventing or deterring a change of control of our company, could deprive our stockholders of an opportunity to receive a premium for their common stock as part of a sale of our company and might affect the market price of our common stock.

-We will incur increased costs and demands upon management as a result of complying with the laws and regulations affecting a public company, which could adversely affect our operating results.
+We have incurred and will continue to incur increased costs and demands upon management as a result of complying with the laws and regulations affecting a public company, which could adversely affect our operating results.

-As a public company, we will incur significant legal, accounting and other expenses that we did not incur as a private company.
+As a public company, we have incurred and will continue to incur significant legal, accounting and other expenses that we did not incur as a private company.
 In addition, the Sarbanes-Oxley Act of 2002, as well as rules implemented by the Securities and Exchange Commission and The NASDAQ Stock Market, requires certain corporate governance practices for public companies.
-Our management and other personnel will need to devote a substantial amount of time to public reporting requirements and corporate governance.
-We expect these rules and regulations to significantly increase our legal and financial compliance costs and to make some activities more time-consuming and costly.
-We will also incur additional costs associated with our public company reporting requirements.
-We are unable to currently estimate these costs with any degree of certainty.
-If these costs are not offset by increased revenues and improved financial performance, our operating results would be adversely affected.
-We also expect these rules and regulations to make it more difficult and more expensive for us to obtain director and officer liability insurance, and we may be required to accept reduced policy limits and coverage or incur substantially higher costs to obtain the same or similar coverage.
+Our management and other personnel devote a substantial amount of time to public reporting requirements and corporate governance.
+These rules and regulations have significantly increased our legal and financial compliance costs and made some activities more time-consuming and costly.
+We also have incurred additional costs associated with our public company reporting requirements.
+If these costs do not continue to be offset by increased revenues and improved financial performance, our operating results would be adversely affected.
+These rules and regulations also make it more difficult and more expensive for us to obtain director and officer liability insurance, and we may be required to accept reduced policy limits and coverage or incur substantially higher costs to obtain the same or similar coverage if these costs continue to rise.
 As a result, it may be more difficult for us to attract and retain qualified people to serve on our board of directors or as executive officers.